 The lengthy artist’s list reflects a wide range of relationships throughout the gallery’s nearly 40 years in operation - including the names of currently represented artists and affiliated artists as well as those artists who have been primarily associated with the gallery through its exhibition program.
 The gallery has long been recognized for premiering important artists and artworks over the last four decades in the Mountain States region.

 Robischon Gallery is located one block from the newly renovated Union Station in the historic district of Lower Downtown (LoDo) Denver, Colorado.
 The gallery's vast formal and separate exhibition spaces create a noticeable street presence and share the block with the famed “Red House”, the home of the collection of Jan Perry Mayer and Frederick R. Mayer, distinguished Colorado collectors and philanthropists.
-Additionally, the gallery is neighbors to other commercial galleries located in Lower Downtown and noteworthy as a visual art destination area.
+Additionally, the gallery is neighbor to other commercial galleries located in Lower Downtown and noteworthy as a visual art destination area.

 The Museum of Contemporary Art Denver, built by acclaimed architect David Adjaye, is a walkable six blocks from the gallery and the Denver Art Museum, with landmark buildings by Gio Ponti and Daniel Libeskind, is just two miles away.
-The DAM is situated in a cultural campus that includes the acclaimed Clifford Still Museum (designed by Brad Cloepfil) and The Denver Public Library (designed by Michael Graves).
+The DAM is situated in a cultural campus that includes the acclaimed Clyfford Still Museum (designed by Brad Cloepfil) and The Denver Public Library (designed by Michael Graves).
 The Colorado Historical Museum, The Denver Center for the Performing Arts Complex and the Dikeou Collection are also located in the area.

 Luxury hotels, unique shopping and numerous restaurants can be found near the gallery, along with the Coors Field baseball stadium.
 Transportation to and from Denver International Airport (DIA) is less than a 30 minute drive from LoDo (approximately 22 miles).